Create your own Study Abroad opportunity, or go global as part of our Short-term, Faculty-led Courses.Explore the World

 $1,825 per semester

 Note: Fees remained the same from 2017 - 2018.

 Please submit the following materials (by email, fax, or mail) directly to the PAL Learning Center:

 Note: SAT, SAT 1, or ACT scores are NOT required of PAL applicants, unless applying for the Nursing program.

 When sending documents by email attachment please include the student's name in the subject line so the information gets to the correct office.
 We will notify you if there is anything missing from your testing materials.

 Diagnostic testing typically must be administered within three years of application and include:

 A. Cognitive testing

-Results from the Wechsler Adult Intelligence Scale (WAIS-IV), the Wechsler Intelligence Scale for Children (WISC-IV), or other comprehensive cognitive tests, such as the Woodcock-Johnson Test of Cognitive Ability.
+Results from the Wechsler Adult Intelligence Scale (WAIS-IV), the Wechsler Intelligence Scale for Children (WISC-IV or WISC-V), or other comprehensive cognitive tests, such as the Woodcock-Johnson Test of Cognitive Ability.
 Test results must be accompanied by a narrative report and subtest scores.

 Please note that the WASI (Wechsler Abbreviated Scale of Intelligence) or other abbreviated tests are not accepted.